o3de/o3de.org/content/docs/user-guide/platforms/android/generating_android_project_windows.md

 ---

+In this tutorial, you will learn how to build and deploy an Android project in **Open 3D Engine (O3DE)**.

-The following workflow will describe the steps to build and deploy a specific project (Atom Sample Viewer) to an Android device running Android version 10.
-The steps will use the `D:\` drive on windows as a basis.
-The following prerequisites must also be satisfied in order for the steps to work:
+The following workflow describes the steps to build and deploy the Atom Sample Viewer project to a device that runs Android 10.
+You can also follow these steps to build your own project on any supported Android version.

 1. Steps are performed in a Windows host machine.
 2. Android Studio and Android SDK are installed